Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Estimating the Outlier Distribution

 \section{Estimating the Outlier Distribution}

-This section details how to empirically estimate the outlier distribution $G$, which is essential for implementing a data-driven version of Shirashi's LMPI local testing procedure as described in Section~\ref{sec:new_local-g-wmw}.
+This section details how to empirically estimate the outlier distribution $G$ and its density function $g$, which is essential for implementing a data-driven version of Shirashi's local testing procedure as described in Section~\ref{sec:new_local-g-wmw}.
 Recall from Section~\ref{sec:new_local-g-wmw} that Shirashi's optimality result \citep{shiraishi1985local} is based on the following mixture model:

-where $\theta \in [0,1]$ represents the proportion of outliers, and $G$ is a distribution function on $[0,1]$.
-In the following, we describe a practical and effective approach for computing an estimate $\hat{G}$ of $G$ using the data in $(X_1,\ldots,X_m,Y_1,\ldots,Y_n)$, while ensuring that an approximately valid and approximately LMPI test can still be performed using Shirashi's method conditional on $\hat{G}$.
+where $\theta \in [0,1]$ represents the proportion of outliers, and $G$ is a distribution function on $[0,1]$ with density $g$.
+In the following, we describe a practical and effective approach for computing an estimate $\hat{g}$ of $g$ using the data in $(X_1,\ldots,X_m,Y_1,\ldots,Y_n)$, while ensuring that an approximately valid and approximately LMPR test can still be performed using Shirashi's method conditional on $\hat{g}$.